leoncheng57/custom-stopwatches/NOTES.md

 - [x] multiple asynchronous timers can be running simultaneously
 - [x] play, pause, reset buttons
 - [x] basic mockup theme styling
-- [ ] allow changing of which timer is the bigtimer
+- [x] allow changing of which timer is the bigtimer
-- [ ] implement add new timer button and custom time input
+- [ ] implement add new timer button and custom time input, and delete timer
 - [ ] visual and/or auditory signal when alarm is complete